gotofritz/cookiecutter-gotofritz-poetry/{{cookiecutter.project_name}}/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
+[TODO] Use this space to show useful examples of how a project can be used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>